GAIS: Formation and early glory

-GAIS was founded 11 March 1894 at Ehdlunds Café in the Gothenburg city centre.
+GAIS was founded 11 March 1894 at Edlunds Café in the Gothenburg city centre.
 The founders had created the club for "patriotic purposes and to promote all kinds of sports".
 Its main activities were athletics and an assortment of strength sports.
 The football department was formed in 1897 and played their first official game against local rivals Örgryte IS in 1903.
 GAIS first appearance in the highest league at the time, Svenska Serien, was in 1915/16 where they finished in fourth place.
 In 1919 the club won its first national championship beating Djurgårdens IF away in the finals.
 The same procedure would be repeated in 1922, this time against another Stockholm team, Hammarby IF.
 GAIS won the first season of the new first tier league Allsvenskan in 1924/25, two points ahead of local rivals IFK Göteborg.
 The feat was to be repeated in 1926/27, this time three points ahead of IFK Göteborg.
-The league champions was not recognised as national champions until the 1930/31 season.
-GAIS won this year as well, six points ahead of AIK and IFK Göteborg.
+The league champions was not recognised as national champions until the 1930/31 season, which GAIS also won, six points ahead of AIK and IFK Göteborg.

 During the 1930s GAIS slowly lost the dominance the club had exercised over Allsvenskan since its foundation and in 1938 the club was relegated.
 Having spent three years in the second division GAIS returned with a vengeance for the 1941–42 Allsvenskan where the club finished in second place.
 Later in 1942 they won Svenska Cupen for the first, and until today, only time.

 The club then stayed in Allsvenskan throughout the 1940s and the early 1950s.
 They quite unexpectedly won their fourth national championship one single point ahead of Helsingborgs IF in the season of 1953/54.
 The clinching game was the last one of the season; a nail biting no score draw at Stadsparksvallen in Jönköping.
-The following year, equally unexpectedly, when the club finished third last and was relegated.
+The following year, equally unexpected, the club finished third last and was relegated.

 1960s and 1970s

-GAIS returned to Allsvenskan the following 1955/56 season but from the mid-1950s the club lost its former continuity and never spent more than five years in a row in Allsvenskan until the 2000s.
-The club was relegated again in 1959 and spent four seasons in the second division only to return briefly to Allsvenskan for one year in 1964.
+GAIS returned to Allsvenskan the following 1955/56 season but from the mid-1950s the club lost its former continuity and never spent more than five consecutive seasons in Allsvenskan until the 2000s.
+The club was relegated again in 1959 and spent four seasons in the second division before returning briefly to Allsvenskan for one year in 1964.
 After that relegation they immediately returned to Allsvenskan in 1966.
 GAIS then remained there during 1966–1975, except for one year in the second division in 1971.
 In 1975 the club made its first appearance in the UEFA Cup playing Śląsk Wrocław in the first leg.
 GAIS lost out to the Polish club after winning 2–1 at home but losing 2–4 away.
 The same year GAIS got relegated from Allsvenskan for the sixth time, this time due to scoring two goals less than Halmstads BK.